focusaurus/hexagonal-lambda/readme.md

 export HL_HTTPBIN_URL='https://httpbin.org'
 export TF_VAR_httpbin_url="${HL_HTTPBIN_URL}"
 ```

-- To use that for terminal development we do `source ./local/env.sh`;
+* To use that for terminal development we do `source ./local/env.sh`;

-- Set up pgp and a private key for working with `pass`
+* Set up pgp and a private key for working with `pass`
-  - There's some docs missing here on initially setting up a PGP key if you've never had one before and initializing your password store/repo.
+  * There's some docs missing here on initially setting up a PGP key if you've never had one before and initializing your password store/repo.
 I'm currently pondering different alternatives for this so bear with me while I figure that out.
 Start with `gpg --full-generate-key`.
-- Set up the following shell alias (run in project root directory):
+* Set up the following shell alias (run in project root directory):
-  - `alias run-pass="${PWD}/bin/run-pass.sh"`
+  * `alias run-pass="${PWD}/bin/run-pass.sh"`

 ## How to do typical development

+These steps are the same with or without docker.

-- Build lambdas: `npm run build`
+* Build lambdas: `npm run build`
-- Run lint: `npm run lint`
+* Run lint: `npm run lint`
-- Run tests: `npm test`
+* Run tests: `npm test`
-  - Run a single test file: `NODE_ENV=test tap code/get-hex/unit-tests-tap.js`
+  * Run a single test file: `NODE_ENV=test tap code/get-hex/unit-tests-tap.js`
-  - Run some tests in a  file: `NODE_ENV=test tap --grep=example code/get-hex/unit-tests-tap.js`
+  * Run some tests in a file: `NODE_ENV=test tap --grep=example code/get-hex/unit-tests-tap.js`
-    - This will only run tests whose description includes "example"
+    * This will only run tests whose description includes "example"
-  - Run a few test files: `NODE_ENV=test tap code/get-hex/unit-tests-tap.js code/post-up/unit-tests-tap.js`
+  * Run a few test files: `NODE_ENV=test tap code/get-hex/unit-tests-tap.js code/post-up/unit-tests-tap.js`
-  - debug a single test file: `NODE_ENV=test node --inspect-brk --inspect code/get-hex/unit-tests-tap.js`
+  * debug a single test file: `NODE_ENV=test node --inspect-brk=0.0.0.0:9229 code/get-hex/unit-tests-tap.js`
-    - Or since debugging in node v6.10 which is what AWS lambda supports at the moment is buggy, you can debug in newer node:
-    - `NODE_ENV=test nvm exec v8.9.0 node --inspect --inspect-brk code/get-hex/unit-tests-tap.js`
-- Run a lambda locally: `node code/get-hex/run.js`
+* Run a lambda locally: `node code/get-hex/run.js`
-  - Edit the sample event object in the code as needed before calling the lambda handler to simulate a specific case of interest
+  * Edit the sample event object in the code as needed before calling the lambda handler to simulate a specific case of interest
-- Run code coverage: `npm run coverage`
+* Run code coverage: `npm run coverage`
-- Preview terraform: `(cd terraform/dev && run-pass terraform plan)`
+* Preview terraform: `(cd terraform/dev && run-pass terraform plan)`
-- Provision for real: `(cd terraform/dev && run-pass terraform apply)`
+* Provision for real: `(cd terraform/dev && run-pass terraform apply)`
-- Run smoke (integration/system) tests
+* Run smoke (integration/system) tests
-  - `export HL_API_URL=$(cd terraform/dev && run-pass terraform output api_url)`
+  * `export HL_API_URL=$(cd terraform/dev && run-pass terraform output api_url)`
-    - where "terraform/dev" is the desired deployment to test
+    * where "terraform/dev" is the desired deployment to test
-  - `npm run smoke` with the appropriate values for your deployment
+  * `npm run smoke` with the appropriate values for your deployment
-- Trigger an API Gateway deployment: `run-pass npm run deploy-apig dev`
+* Trigger an API Gateway deployment: `run-pass npm run deploy-apig dev`
-  - Substitute `demo` for `dev` to target that deployment
+  * Substitute `demo` for `dev` to target that deployment
-  - Note our terraform-triggered deployments currently have an ordering issue where they fire before other APIG changes are done, so manually deploying is sometimes required.
+  * Note our terraform-triggered deployments currently have an ordering issue where they fire before other APIG changes are done, so manually deploying is sometimes required.
-- Build OpenAPI JSON for documentation: `run-pass npm run openapi`
+* Build OpenAPI JSON for documentation: `run-pass npm run openapi`
-  - Spits out JSON to stdout.
+  * Spits out JSON to stdout.
 Copy/paste to a swagger UI if you want a pretty site.
-  - `run-pass npm run openapi demo` if you want to set the demo deployment as the base URL
+  * `run-pass npm run openapi demo` if you want to set the demo deployment as the base URL
-- Update secrets
+* Update secrets
-  - for dev: `(cd secrets/dev && PASSWORD_STORE_DIR=. pass edit secrets.sh)`
+  * for dev: `(cd secrets/dev && PASSWORD_STORE_DIR=. pass edit secrets.sh)`
-  - for demo same put replace dev with demo
+  * for demo same put replace dev with demo
-- Import

 ## Filesystem Layout

 This project follows the same [underlying principles](https://github.com/focusaurus/express_code_structure#underlying-principles-and-motivations) I describe in my "Express Code Structure" sample project.
 Terraform doesn't play well with this as it requires grouping all `.tf` files in the same directory, so those are in a separate directory.

 **File Naming Conventions**

-- `lamba.js` AWS lambda handler modules
+* `lamba.js` AWS lambda handler modules
-- `*-tap.js` tap unit test files
+* `*-tap.js` tap unit test files
-- `smoke-tests.js` smoke test files
+* `smoke-tests.js` smoke test files
-- `openapi.js` Open API documentation as an object
+* `openapi.js` Open API documentation as an object

 ## Lambda Organization

-- Each lambda handler goes in its own directory under `code/name-of-lambda`
+* Each lambda handler goes in its own directory under `code/name-of-lambda`
-  - This directory contains
+  * This directory contains
-  - The lambda code itself goes in `lambda.js`
+  * The lambda code itself goes in `lambda.js`
-    - The handler function is exported as `exports.handler`
+    * The handler function is exported as `exports.handler`
-- I use the `mintsauce` middleware npm package to allow me to concisely mix and match reusable middlewares across all my lambdas
+* I use the `mintsauce` middleware npm package to allow me to concisely mix and match reusable middlewares across all my lambdas
-  - The middleware pattern from express is proven effective, but it has drawbacks around implicit middleware interdependencies and run order
+  * The middleware pattern from express is proven effective, but it has drawbacks around implicit middleware interdependencies and run order
-  - Try not to over-rely on `call.local` shared state
+  * Try not to over-rely on `call.local` shared state
-- All lambda code is easy to test and develop on
+* All lambda code is easy to test and develop on
-  - Lambda tests are fully runnable offline
+  * Lambda tests are fully runnable offline
-  - Lambda handlers are fully runnable local talking to AWS/Internet services
+  * Lambda handlers are fully runnable local talking to AWS/Internet services
-  - The whole test suite is fast to run
+  * The whole test suite is fast to run
-  - It's easy to run a single test file
+  * It's easy to run a single test file
-  - It's easy to run a small group of test files
+  * It's easy to run a small group of test files
-  - It's easy to run some or all tests under the devtools debugger
+  * It's easy to run some or all tests under the devtools debugger
-  - It's easy to run a lambda handler under the devtools debugger
+  * It's easy to run a lambda handler under the devtools debugger
-- Each lambda has a corresponding `-tap.js` file for the unit tests
+* Each lambda has a corresponding `-tap.js` file for the unit tests
-- Each lambda has a corresponding `terraform/*.tf` that defines the terraform configuration for that lambda function, and a corresponding API Gateway method as needed
+* Each lambda has a corresponding `terraform/*.tf` that defines the terraform configuration for that lambda function, and a corresponding API Gateway method as needed

 ## Input Validation